-The original Radio Ballads were produced by musicians Ewan MacColl and Peggy Seeger working with radio producer Charlie Parker to make a series for the BBC, focusing on workers’ experiences and issues.
-The original series of eight, one-hour Radio Ballads revolutionised radio documentary and were broadcast by the BBC from 1957- 64.
+The original Radio Ballads were produced by musicians Ewan MacColl and Peggy Seeger, working with radio producer Charlie Parker to make a series for the BBC, focussing on workers’ experiences and issues.
+The original series of eight one-hour Radio Ballads revolutionised radio documentary and were broadcast by the BBC from 1957–64.
 A combination of song, music, sound effect and recorded voice, each Radio Ballad presented a view on the working lives of British people.

-The commissioned artists are; Sonia Boyce, Helen Cammock, Rory Pilgrim and Ilona Sagar.
+The commissioned artists: Sonia Boyce, Helen Cammock, Rory Pilgrim and Ilona Sagar.

 Helen Cammock works across moving image, photography, writing, poetry, spoken word, song, performance, printmaking and installation.

 Cammock is interested in histories, authorship, storytelling and the excavation of lost, unheard and buried voices, often mapping her own writing, literature, poetry, philosophical and other found texts onto social and political situations.
 Her work has drawn on material from Nina Simone, Philip Larkin, James Baldwin, The Housemartins, Walter Benjamin, Franz Fanon and others to reveal the way in which we construct our own personal collage of influences and reference points to establish our own sense of self, context and history.